kjs566/image-gallery-android-library/README.md

 ## Licence

-The project is licensed under the GNU General Public License v3.0.
+The project is licensed under the MIT Licence.